orbkit/orbkit/doc/adtutorials/cubature.rst

   orbkit.grid.is_initialized = True

   numproc = 4             #: Specifies number of subprocesses.
-  vector = 1e4            #: Specifies number of points per subprocess.
+  slice_length = 1e4      #: Specifies number of points per subprocess.

 Then, we have to read the input file::